R-a-y-Zhang/hackerhour/talk.md

     + options
         + -a : List all files
         + -l : List files in list form (columns) instead of simplified form (rows)
+        + -h : Gives the listings in human-readable format
     + path : path of the directory
     + Sample commands:
         + ```ls``` : list all files with just their names, except hidden ones